Dai-Wenhan/dai-wenhan.github.io/CUHK23/CUHK23.md

 </head>

-## Arithmetic Algebraic Geometry in honor of Shouwu Zhang's 60th birthday
+## Hong Kong Conference on Arithmetic Algebraic Geometry.

-_Department of Mathematics, the Chinese University of Hong Kong._
+_In honor of Shouwu Zhang's 60th birthday, the Chinese University of Hong Kong._

 See pdf version of [conference handbook](././handbook.pdf).